Illinois free child care assistance programs.

 Additional resources are provided by the Child Care Resource & Referral agencies.
 They include parents can receive consumer education material, free information and referrals to registered and qualify child or day care in their town and local communities.
 The office also delivers training and assistance directly to providers.
 CCR&R offices in Illinois also maintain an accurate database to provide up-to-date information to parents on all resources that are available to them.

 The state provides information so that families can feel more comfortable in choosing a child care provider.
 Illinois residents can select a licensed or license-exempt provider.
 It can be a center/company or someone‘s home.
 If approved for low cost or free child care services, the provider can even be a family member such as an aunt or uncle or a friend.
 The state can give you advice for evaluating your options, a list of approved child care providers in your area, and other support.

-As indicated, Illinois requires the family to contribute towards costs, so don’t expect 100% reimbursement from the program.
+As indicated, Illinois generally requires the family to contribute towards costs, so don’t expect 100% reimbursement from the program.
 This is known as a monthly co-payment.
 Illinois Department of Human Services will determine this amount based on many factors such as income, family size, and more.
+Some families may be given free daycare though, based on various factors.
+Call (866) 697-8278.